Private Preview

 What sizes are available?+

-The Raptor is available in 40 feet now.
-Additional models are coming soon — contact your dealer for availability timing.
+42'and 37' — available now.
+Additional models coming soon.
+Contact a dealer for availability timing.

 How does the Raptor handle down-crop and lodged conditions?+